Best Budget Stunt Scooters

 The features include:

-- Height 82cm - ideally with a stunt scooter you want the bars to come up to around hip to waist height.
+- Scooter height - 82cm - ideally with a stunt scooter you want the bars to come up to around just below hip to waist height, depending on the preference of the rider.

 Another excellent entry level stunt scooter from Slamm which can be found at an amazing price point for the features.
 It's very similar to the Slamm classic above except the wheels are 110mm and features a dipped handlebar.